roo2/broken-site/DEBUG.md

 # Debugging Guide

-This guide explains how to debug the Site Diagnostics Pro project using VS Code or Cursor.
+This guide explains how to debug the BrokenSite project using VS Code or Cursor.

 ## Launch Configurations